Visual TorqueScript #3.5

 A few notes for those interested in writing Debug Engines:

-Since the code is quite short, I'm going to supply it directly:
+Since the code is quite short, I’m going to provide it here directly:

 using System;